-However, a few months ago I was checking my SpiderOak backups, which basically takes a backup of the ‘Masters’ folder inside the photo library bundle, which is where the original photos are kept nowadays, and I noticed that I had no ‘year’ folders for 2001-2003, but I knew that I had photos from those years as they were viewable as normal in the application.
-Pokling around further, I found whole missing month ranges, and quickly looking at folder sizes, some months and days were disproportionately huge.
+However, a few months ago I was checking my SpiderOak backups, which basically take a backup of the ‘Masters’ folder inside the photo library bundle, which is where the original photos are kept nowadays, and I noticed that I had no ‘year’ folders for 2001-2003, but I knew that I had photos from those years as they were viewable as normal in the application.
+Poking around further, I found whole missing month ranges, and when quickly looking at folder sizes, saw some months and days were disproportionately huge.
 Note here that I generally only looked at the backup at the Masters folder size level, which looked fine most times.

 I then used the excellent EXIFtool to review the EXIF creation dates of my photos in the masters folder for each year, and output it to a .csv file.
-From this I learned that these files from 2001 for example were in a sub-folder of 2005, which led me to really take a look at where iPhoto/Photos had been keeping all my photos.
-The EXIFtools output suggested that I had photos in different years, in sub sub folders, differently named folders, structures, and more permutations.
+From this I learned that these files from 2001 for example were in a sub-folder of a date in 2005, which led me to really take a look at where iPhoto/Photos had been keeping all my photos.
+The EXIFtools output suggested that I had photos from different years, in sub sub folders, differently named folders, structures, and more permutations.

 Here’s a few things I learned